 In the 1930s in the south of France, at Cannes, Doris crossed paths with Maxine Elliott, who was then in the final chapter of her eventful life.

-Maxine was born Jessie Dermott, in 1868 to a Rockland, Me. sea captain.
-She went to New York as young woman and married comedian Nat Goodwin,.
-Maxine’s beauty and acting abilities lead to a 30-year career as a stage actress and Maxine skyrocketed to fame.
+Maxine Elliott was born Jessie Dermott, in 1868 to a Rockland, Maine, sea captain.
+She went to New York as young woman and married comedian Nat Goodwin.
+Maxine’s beauty and acting abilities led to a 30-year career as a stage actress, and she skyrocketed to fame.
 For a time, she also operated a New York theater branded with her name, “Maxine Elliot’s Theatre.”

-Yet Churchill scholars defended him for decades, arguing their was no proof of an affair - until this year when someone finally listened to the oral history of his aide, Jack Colville.
+Yet Churchill scholars defended him for decades, arguing there was no proof of an affair.
+Then in 2018, someone finally listened to the oral history of his aide, Jack Colville.
 Colville recorded his recollections in 1985, though they remained un-listened-to for decades.
-When someone did listen to them, they found the revelation: “He was not highly sexed and I don’t think he ever slipped up, except the once.
+When someone did listen to them, they found the revelation.
+“He was not highly sexed and I don’t think he ever slipped up, except the once.
 He had a brief affair with Doris Castlerosse.”

-Her life as one of Britain’s wildest socialites was the talk of England for decades, though she had some cautions for others who might follow in her footsteps: "You may think it fun to make love,” she once said, “but if you had to make love to dirty old men as I do, you would think again.”
+Her life as one of Britain’s wildest socialites caused talk in England for decades, though she had some cautions for others who might follow in her footsteps.
+“You may think it fun to make love,” she once said, “but if you had to make love to dirty old men as I do, you would think again.”

 This story about Maxine Elliott was updated in 2022.